-Gracie, like nearly all of Lauri’s animals, was a rescue herself, originally coming to her from Sheltie Shack Rescue, which sometimes takes in Collies since the nearest Collie oasis is several hours away.
+Like nearly all of Lauri’s animals, Gracie was also a rescue, originally coming to her from Sheltie Shack Rescue, which sometimes takes in Collies since the nearest Collie oasis is several hours away.

 Lauri’s other two cats were also strays.
 The tortoise shell, Stella, was found in a parking garage.

 Saffron and Sage turned up as littermates at Lauri’s sister’s house.
 Lauri took Saffron, and her sister still has Sage, plus another former stray.
 According to Lauri: “No one in my family ever intends to get cats.
 They just show up!”